divyavut/DevOps-daws-81s/daws-81s/Docker/docker.md

 It adds meta data to the image like description, who id the owner of the image. used to filter the images.

 #### EXPOSE
+EXPOSE instruction used to let the image user knows that what ports will open when container runs. it only gives the container port information for the image user.